 Please, follow the instructions for authors and use the MS Word (preferred) and TeX style-sheets downloadable from the bottom of the page Instructions.
 Please, take special care of: (1) the page size, margins, running heads; (2) the use of the built in styles; and (3) follow precisely the given style of references.
 MS Word users, please, use MathType for formulas and equations.

 The length of the papers may vary from 6 to 16 pages, including illustrations.
 Note, the papers will be published both electronically and printed.
 We can publish colour illustrations online, but we can print those illustrations in b/w only.
 The latter means that colours should be made distinguishable in grey-scales after conversion into b/w.

-Deadline for submissions is 15 October 2017.
+Extended Deadline for submissions is 15 December 2018.
 The papers will be peer-reviewed before decision on their acceptance.